bernis-bicom/prov.dtbicom.xyz/README.md

 If your upstream uses uppercase MACs (e.g. `805E0C498ED9.cfg`), set "Upstream MAC case" to UPPERCASE.

+## Instant reprovisioning via AMI (PJSIP)

+If PBXware exposes AMI, you can trigger a SIP NOTIFY (check-sync) from the provisioning UI without needing the phone to manually reprovision:

+1. Fill AMI host/port/user/pass on the PBX server in `/admin`.
+2. Set each device PJSIP endpoint (often the auth user, e.g. `200100`).
+3. Click "Trigger check-sync" on the device card.

+This is useful for phones behind NAT because PBXware already knows the phone’s current registration contact.

 ## Environment variables

 - `ADMIN_USER`: admin username (default `admin`).